datanav/docs/hub/features/vpn.rst

 ..
 NOTE::

-   :ref:`Multi compute <pricing-production>` subscriptions support highly available VPN configurations.
+   Multi compute subscriptions support highly available VPN configurations.
 This lets you set up redundant BGP (Border Gateway Protocol) enabled connections that can be failed over to.
 Contact support to set up such VPN connections.